Associate PI Scheme - FAQs

 I work in a primary care setting as part of a cluster/group of practices.
 How do I complete the scheme?

-Working in a primary care setting does not change the checklist activities nor the way in which you complete the checklist.
-The local PI who will be mentoring you through the scheme should be located at the same site as you.
+Your local PI, who will mentor you through the scheme, should be located at the same site as you.

-If however you work within a Cluster/grouping of GPs and the local study PI is based at a different practice Please email associatepischeme@nihr.ac.uk and we can discuss your options further.
+However, if you work within a cluster or grouping of GPs and the local study PI is based at a different practice, please contact associatepischeme@nihr.ac.uk to explore your options further.

 I’ve finished my 6 month tenure and received my certificate.
 Can I still support the study I was an Associate PI trainee on?

-Yes, once you have received your certificate you are free to act in whatever capacity you want, with agreement from the National Study Team and the local PI of course.
+Yes, once you have received your certificate you are officially declared as the ‘Associate PI’, which means you have finished your 6-month tenure and are free to act in whatever capacity you want, with agreement from the National Study Team and the local PI of course.

 Must I be working in an NHS trust with a registered trial to be part of this scheme?
 What if there are no trials registered on the Associate PI Scheme in your NHS Trust?